NishthaChaudhary/MNIST-Hand-Written-Digit-Classification/README.md

 Further, I have implemented TensorFLow operations, dataset manipulations and implented tensorflow estimators for Linear Regression and Neural Network.

-The visualization is done using TensorBorad.
+The visualization is done using TensorBoard.